 Standard Mode in GKE enables organizations to customize their GKE infrastructure to run containerized workloads with more control.
 To help accomplish this, the Standard mode uses Compute Engine instances as worker nodes.

-And so it follows that pricing for GKE’s Standard mode is pay-per-node based on Compute Engine pricing for each instance.
+And so it follows that GKE’s Standard mode pricing is pay-per-node based on Compute Engine pricing for each instance.
 There’s more:

 - You pay $0.10 per hour per cluster as a management fee, regardless of topology (zonal or regional) or cluster size.
 This cost is billed in 1-second increments and runs until you delete the node.

-- Costs for Compute Engine resources are charged per second with a minimum requirement of one-minute usage.
+- Costs for Compute Engine resources are charged per second, with a minimum requirement of one minute of usage.
 This is the on-demand pricing rate.

 - You can use Spot instances to take advantage of surplus GKE compute capacity for cheap while on Standard mode — provided you use it with fault-tolerant workloads.